hasura/learn-graphql/tutorials/frontend/dotnet-mvc/tutorial-site/content/hasura-backend.md

 hasura metadata reload --admin-secret xxxx
 ```

-This will create the tables and relationships for the realtime todo app.
+This will create the tables and relationships for the todo app.

 Great!
 Now navigate to the Hasura Cloud app to see the schema on the Hasura console.